dpiscia/paudm_web/README.md

 ### Triggers
-in order to synchronize server to DB , some triggers have to be set on the DB side:
+in order to synchronize server to DB , some triggers have to be set on the DB side (it works only with postgresql) :

 this sync is incompatible with two phase commits transaction.
 In this situation an alternative